oracle/python-oracledb/doc/src/api_manual/module.rst

 .. _endusersecurityproviderplugin:

-End User Security Provider Plugin
+End-User Security Provider Plugin
 ---------------------------------

-``end_user_sec_provider`` is a plugin that can be imported to retrieve the identity of a user, and then create and set up an end user security context during connection creation to establish a secure connection to Oracle Database.
+``end_user_sec_provider`` is a plugin that can be imported to retrieve the identity of a user, and then create and set up an end-user security context payload during connection creation to establish a secure connection to Oracle Database.
 The user identity may be provided by an external identity and access management (IAM) system or by Oracle Database.

 This plugin is implemented as a :ref:`parameter hook function
-<registerparamshook>` which uses an end user identity stored in the secret
+<registerparamshook>` which uses an end-user identity stored in the secret
-cache and the parameter values in the ``end_user_sec_params`` key of the ``extra_auth_params`` parameter of your connection and pool creation calls to automatically set up the end user security context.
-Python-oracledb then uses this end user security context to connect to Oracle Database.
+cache and the parameter values in the ``end_user_sec_params`` key of the ``extra_auth_params`` parameter of your connection and pool creation calls to automatically set up the end-user security context payload.
+Python-oracledb then uses this end-user security context payload to connect to Oracle Database.

 See :ref:`endusersecuritycontextcreationplugin`.